pathwaycom/llm-app/templates/slides_ai_search/README.md

 * Build highly accurate RAG pipelines powered by indexes that are updated in real-time.
 * All of the steps, including parsing, embedding and indexing happen locally on your machine (local or cloud).
-* Pathway uses vision language models to understand and index your presentations and PDFs, automatically updating as changes are made.
+* Pathway Live Data Framework uses vision language models to understand and index your presentations and PDFs, automatically updating as changes are made.
 * Get started with a minimalistic and production-ready approach.

 Boost productivity with accurate search across your PowerPoints, PDFs, and Slides all within your work environment.
 Try out the [demo](https://sales-rag-chat.demo.pathway.com/#search-your-slide-decks) here.